Q: Why should I consider purchasing carbon reduction ‘products’?

-A: Carbon offsetting does not have to be expensive.
-The per person offset price for a local whale watching or flight seeing excursion is a mere few dollars.
+A: Carbon reduction programs do not have to be expensive.
+The per person offset price for a local whale watching or flight seeing excursion is a mere few dollars, or less.

-Our business sponsors’ and partners’ involvement shows their customers that they are actively engaged with both their community and its future.
-Supporting the Juneau Carbon Offset Fund is a flag that can be waved and is a proactive indicator of your commitment to Juneau, sustainability, climate action and local families.
+Our business partners’ involvement shows their customers that they are actively engaged with both their community and its future.
+Supporting the Juneau Carbon Offset Fund is a flag that can be waved and is a proactive indicator of your commitment to Juneau, sustainability, climate action, and local families.

-Businesses who partner with us by offsetting their carbon in their push for carbon neutrality, by donating administrative funds, through helping to distribute promotional materials, by offering a link to our website in their marketing materials, or adding a small offset fee to the final bill of a trip guest or customer, will be promoted by the Juneau Carbon Offset Fund.
-We will print your logo on our promotional materials, we will display banners listing supporters at local events and we will mention your support in both news, social media and on our home page.
+Businesses can partner with us by offering carbon reduction services to their guests.
+It is possible to donate administrative funds, distributing promotional materials, offering a link to our website in marketing materials, or by adding a small offset fee to the final bill of a trip guest or customer.
+JCOF actively promotes our partners.
+We will print your logo on our promotional materials, we display banners listing supporters at local events, and we will mention your support in both news, social media and on our home page.

 Visit our business support page to provide us feedback on how you would like to participate!

-Q: There seems to be an abundance of media addressing issues with carbon offset programs and their effectiveness.
+Q: There seems to be an abundance of media addressing issues, often negative, with carbon offset programs and their effectiveness or their trustworthiness.
 Is the Juneau Carbon Offset Fund different?